Structured Tables in Google Sheets

 Let’s break down the different ranges:

-• Table[#ALL] - returns the entire table with a header row.
+• Table[#ALL] - returns the entire table with a header and footer (if it exists) rows.
 It is helpful in the QUERY function.

 • Table[Column Name] - all the data from a given column without the header.